bpphilippb/powerbi/bitcoin forecast/README.md

 # powerbi

-Welcome Bitcoin price prediction using the native Power BI forecasting.
+Welcome to Bitcoin price prediction using the native Power BI forecasting.

 A quick look on bitcoin price trajectory.
 It uses the native Power BI forecasting tool of the line chart visual.